actix/actix-website/content/docs/server.md

 ## Multi-Threading

-`HttpServer` automatically starts a number of HTTP _workers_, by default this number is equal to the number of logical CPUs in the system.
+`HttpServer` automatically starts a number of HTTP _workers_, by default this number is equal to the number of physical CPUs in the system.
 This number can be overridden with the [`HttpServer::workers()`][workers] method.

 {{< include-example example="server" file="workers.rs" section="workers" >}}